Ruh-roh! 'Supernatural'-'Scooby-Doo' crossover details revealed

 Zoinks!
 Rev up the Mystery Machine, because Dean and Sam Winchester are about to meet up with the Scooby Gang.

 Nearly a year ago, it was announced that the CW drama "Supernatural," starring Jared Padalecki and Jensen Ackles, would be crossing over into the classic Hanna-Barbera cartoon, and now the episode is almost here.
-On Thursday, Entertainment Weekly revealed some details about the upcoming meeting of the ghostbusting teams, and jinkies, it looks pretty awesome.
+On Thursday, Entertainment Weekly revealed some details about the upcoming animated meeting of the ghostbusting teams (and one giant Great Dane), and jinkies, it looks pretty awesome.

-The two join forces with Daphne, Fred and crew to tackle a mystery that's a lot more mature than your typical rip-the-rubber-mask-off-the-gardener Scooby plot.
+The two Winchester brothers join forces with Daphne, Fred and crew to tackle a mystery that's a lot more mature than your typical rip-the-rubber-mask-off-the-gardener Scooby plot.

 "It gets pretty dark."
 "Supernatural" showrunner Robert Singer told EW.
 "There are things you wouldn't see in a regular Scooby-Doo cartoon."